STROKE TAIRAWHITI • OUR STORY

-Two fitness instructors who deliver a fitness program, and contract them to deliver weekly classes.
+A fitness instructor who delivers a fitness program, and we contract to deliver weekly classes.

 Graham and Dobson, Charted Accountants, who successfully manage the finances for the organisation and provide guidance to maintain sustainability.

-Tairawhiti District Health who we have a contract with to provide Disability Information Advice and Advocacy.
+Tairawhiti District Health whom we have a contract with to provide Disability Information Advice and Advocacy.

 YMCA to provide strength and balance classes

-Sunrise foundation who market our service with the aim to further our future sustainable fund raising.
+Sunrise foundation who markets our service with the aim to further our future sustainable fundraising.

-A number of volunteers assist us in a variety of ways, mentoring, program support, fundraising, marketing and technological support.
+A number of volunteers assist us in a variety of ways, including mentoring, program support, fundraising, marketing, and technological support.

 The Sunshine Service Incorporated -

-a prebooked door to door bus service for the disabled older persons.
+pre-booked door-to-door bus service for disabled older persons.